 There should be a wear lip on the rotor and the size of that lip will determine how much mileage remains.
 Worn rotors crack or disintegrate, which can be particularly unpleasant when driving!

-Most Caymans came with drilled rotors.
-Look carefully to see how clear the holes are and make sure there are not cracks between the drill holes.
-Cracks between the drill holes can lead to a much bigger crack and rotor failure very quickly under heavy braking.
+Most Cayman came with drilled rotors.
+Look carefully to see how clear the holes are in the rotor and make sure there are not cracks between the drill holes.
+Cracks between the drill holes can lead to a much bigger crack and quickly result in rotor failure under heavy braking.

 These front ducts and debris need to be cleaned out regularly or protected by an aftermarket screen.
 The front bumper has to be removed to reach the radiators and most owners never do it.